 Etiology and Epidemiology

 Frequently, horses with IAHD show clinical signs of hepatic failure 4–10 wk after receiving an equine origin biologic, such as tetanus antitoxin (TAT).
 In some cases, the affected horse may not have received TAT but may have been in contact with another horse that received TAT.
-Reportedly, IAHD may occur as a potential complication of administration of any equine plasma or serum product that includes commercial equine plasma.
-Others affected have no prior history of exposure to such a product.
+Reportedly, IAHD may develop as a potential complication of administration of any equine plasma or serum product that includes commercial equine plasma.
+However, other affected horses have no prior history of exposure to such a product.
 Subclinical IAHD can also develop after administration of TAT.
 Most commonly, only one horse on the premises is affected, although outbreaks may occur or other horses on the farm may have evidence of liver disease (increased enzyme levels) without clinical signs.
 Occurrence of the disease in groups of adult horses during the late summer or early fall (August to November) suggests an infectious (viral) or vector-spread etiology, although supporting evidence is lacking.
 The seasonal occurrence could reflect the fact that many foaling mares receive TAT in the spring of the year along with their newborn foals.
 Lactating mares that receive TAT at foaling seem to be more susceptible.
-A Type III (immune-complex mediated) hypersensitivity reaction also has been proposed.
+A Type III (immune complex– mediated) hypersensitivity reaction also has been proposed.
 Recent evidence suggests a viral cause, with a "Theiler disease–associated virus" of the Flaviviridae documented in association with a naturally occurring outbreak of Theilier disease.
 The offending virus was identified from diseased horses and was characterized as very similar to human hepatitis viruses B and C. The newly identified virus was then administered experimentally to previously naive research horses, which developed signs of Theiler disease, proving that it could be passed from one horse to another via serum administration and resulting in similar disease.

 At necropsy, icterus and varying degrees of ascites are present.
 The liver is usually small to normal in size but may be enlarged (peracute cases), with a mottled and bile-stained surface.
 Histologically, there is marked centrilobular-to-midzonal hepatocellular necrosis and mild to moderate mononuclear infiltrate.
 Mild to moderate bile duct proliferation may be seen in some animals with more chronic disease.